-Recycling and Composting: IPAM offers both recycling and composting, and asks its visitors to help us work toward zero waste.
-You will find white paper recycling bins (light blue) near each printer/copier.
-Bins for all other recyclables (mixed paper, cardboard, glass and plastic) are located at several stations in IPAM’s lobby.
-You will also find a composting container in the kitchen for organic waste.
+Recycling and Composting: IPAM offers both recycling and composting, and asks its visitors to help us work towards zero waste.
+You will find several recycling (blue) and composting (green) bins throughout IPAM’s lobby.
+There are two, light blue recycling bins specifically for white paper.
+Although most items can be recycled or composted, there is one bin for landfill located in the kitchen.
 Please follow the instructions on the signs, and ask a Program Coordinator if you need assistance.

 Repairs and Maintenance: Please notify a staff member if you have any problems with heating, air conditioning, leaks, ants, or phones.
 We will do our best to address the situation, or call for service.

 Room Reservations: Please see your program coordinator to reserve the lecture hall, classroom, or conference room.